Data protection policyPublished: 09 March 2023

 2.1 Data protection law governs the processing of personal data by a data controller, or by a data processor on their behalf.
 It sets out obligations for organisations processing personal data, and rights for individual data subjects.
 RoS acts as both a data controller and a data processor in the course of its activities.

-2.2 The GDPR sets out principles for the processing of personal data.
-These are that personal data shall be:
+2.2 The UK GDPR sets out seven key principles for the processing of personal data, these are:

 3. Lawfulness, fairness and transparency